michelep/RaspiUpsMonitor/README.md

 ### Install

 Installation is pretty simple: just do *python setup.py build* and *sudo python setup.py install*.
-Because script need to be run as root, sould be a great idea to launch it on boot using init.d
+If you want to execute as a daemon on startup, just copy raspiupsmonitor.initd to /etc/init.d and the wrapper raspiupsmonitor.sh to /usr/local/bin.
+Then you can use it as other system services with:

+*/etc/init.d/raspiupsmonitor [start|stop]*

 ### Configure